Pinkish-Warrior/CS50/78957963/week_5/notes.md

 - c.
 Populate and insert the node at the beggining of the linked list
 - d.
 Return a pointer to the new head of the linked list.

-> we allways need to
+> we allways need to connect the new ellement inserted/created to the list before make it a new pointer.

 3. Remove:
 ```bash